 Presentation and Presentation Materials

-9) A maximum of 15 slides should be prepared for a 15-minute talk.
+A maximum of 15 slides should be prepared for a 15-minute talk.
 Make sure the presentation can be completed within 15 minutes by experimenting beforehand.
-A sample structure for an oral presentation is given below:
+A sample structure for an oral presentation

 The International Balkan Summer School will be able to cover all sub-disciplines of the social sciences focused on the Balkans region.
 Some of the topics to be addressed at the congress may appear as but are not limited to the following: